dojo-center/dojo-center.github.io/docs/Belt-Request.md

 * Take a moment and center on the *Mission* and *Principles* of the domain
 * Take a moment and center on the belt level competence guidance
 * Draft a story:
-  * Illustrating points of resonation and struggle with the red level material
+  * Illustrating points of resonation and struggle with the Black level material
   * Display a clear and embodied understanding of each of the key principles and how they purposefully interrelate
   * Use storytelling directly, through fable or alternative
   * Capture the draft in the pull request
 * Once you have a clear draft:
   * Review the story with 2 members of the community
-  * Engage a sensei to review, iterate and then publish to Medium, LinkedIn or another agreed location
+  * Engage a Sensei to review, iterate and then publish to Medium, LinkedIn or another agreed location
   * Engage the current Cirlce leader to bring the claim up for demo testing at the next Circle
   * The story may or may not be read, but you will be expcted to respond to principle or curriculum based queries
+    * Green, Red and Black level concepts are in scope

 #### Belt Claim Review Criteria